npolar/formula/README.md

 Exec save

     formula.getSchema()
-Get dereferenced schema
+Get dereferenced schema, returns a promise

     formula.getFieldByPath(jsonPath)
-Get field by json path
+Get field by json path, returns a promise

     formula.getFields()
-Get all fields
+Get all fields, returns a promise

     formula.i18n.add(lang, code, [aliases])
 Add language. lang can be either a uri or a object.
 See i18n/no.json for example translation.
 Aliases is an array of alternative language codes.
 E.g. 'en' might have 'en-GB' and 'en-US' as aliases.
 Setting either code will resolve to 'en'.
+Returns a promise.

     formula.i18n.set(code)
 Set language